-The students' lunch period should be a pleasant and informal part of the school day.
-If a student does not follow one or more of the rules listed pertaining to expected cafeteria behavior, a cafeteria supervisor will change the student's seat for an extended period of time after meeting with the student to identify and discuss the inappropriate behavior.
+If a student does not follow one or more of the expectations outlined herein pertaining to expected cafeteria behavior, a cafeteria supervisor will change the student's seat for an extended period of time after meeting with the student to identify and discuss the inappropriate behavior.
 If a change in behavior is not observed after these steps have occurred, the student will be referred DIRECTLY to the administration.
-At that point, the administration will assign the student lunch/recess detention, after school detention, or Saturday detention.
+At that point, the administration will assign the student lunch detention or an afterschool detention.
 Parental notification will be inclusive of each cafeteria offense.
+IT SHOULD BE NOTED THAT DEPENDING UPON THE SEVERITY OF ANY INAPPROPRIATE